Hypnotherapy for Compulsive Behaviours.

-With addiction these responses have become an ingrained habit on which we have placed some perceived value or use.
-The addiction is maintained by holding on to this perceived benefit despite the evidence against it.
+With compulsion these responses have become an ingrained habit on which we have placed some perceived value or use.
+The habit is maintained by holding on to this perceived benefit despite the evidence against it.

-The smoker may believe that they need a cigarette to manage stress, the drug addict may be chasing a perceived high, the gambler may be chasing that big win, but they all build up a positive expectation and anticipation that the addiction will achieve.
-It is very rare that we will maintain an addiction without anticipation of positive reward, even if this positive reward is very infrequent.
-It is interesting to note that damage to a certain part of the brain which is believed to be connected to the ability to anticipate certain emotional states, ceases any previous addiction.
+The smoker may believe that they need a cigarette to manage stress, others may be chasing a perceived high, the gambler may be chasing that big win, but they all build up a positive expectation and anticipation that the habit will achieve.
+It is very rare that we will maintain a habit without anticipation of positive reward, even if this positive reward is very infrequent.
+It is interesting to note that damage to a certain part of the brain which is believed to be connected to the ability to anticipate certain emotional states, ceases any previous compulsion.

-The impulses to indulge in certain activities can be triggered by various thoughts (including emotions), behaviours or environments and this forms a conditioned response to the addiction.
+The impulses to indulge in certain activities can be triggered by various thoughts (including emotions), behaviours or environments and this forms a conditioned response to the habit.

-When we first give up an addition our motivation is high and this can be elevated and embedded in the subconscious by hypnosis, but as time passes we may lose sight of our motivation and when faced with an addiction trigger the addict may slip up.
+When we first give up a habit our motivation is high and this can be elevated and embedded in the subconscious by hypnosis, but as time passes we may lose sight of our motivation and when faced with a behaviour trigger the person may slip up.

 It is important, therefore to be aware of your personal triggers and to strengthen your motivations prior to being faced with them.
-You may choose to remind yourself each day/week using affirmations, or many people find that their resolve to quit the addiction is increased when they see another person out of control with their own addiction.
-Some choose to attend meetings of exaddicts.
-Each day an addict breaks the habit, new neural pathways are strengthened and feelings of personal efficacy are heightened.
+You may choose to remind yourself each day/week using affirmations, or many people find that their resolve to quit the habit is increased when they see another person out of control with their own compulsions.
+Some choose to attend meetings.
+Each day a person breaks the habit, new neural pathways are strengthened and feelings of personal efficacy are heightened.

 If a slip up occurs you must not attribute this to personal negative attributes such as ‘I am no good at this’, ‘it is too hard for me’, ‘I am a failure’ or any other personally damming statements.